joshbegley/nyt-latest/previous.md

 `The departure of Paul Green as head of women's football is a major moment for the club, who have endured an unusually difficult season`\
 https://nytimes.com/athletic/7034334/2026/02/10/chelsea-women-paul-green-crisis/

 **Mariah?
 Matilda?
 Italy’s Olympics Anchor Couldn’t Tell the Difference.
-Now His Reporters PlanTo Strike.**\
+Now His Reporters Plan To Strike.**\
 `Paolo Petrecca made numerous gaffes while commentating on the Olympics opening ceremonies for Italy’s public broadcaster.
 Journalists are incensed.`\
 https://nytimes.com/2026/02/10/world/europe/olympics-italy-rai-broadcaster-gaffe-strike.html